-When we consider skin is an organ of the body, may not come to mind its metabolic functions including producing and synthesizing vitamins with the sun’s rays and its structural differences.
+When we consider skin is an organ of the body, its metabolic functions may not come to mind including producing and synthesizing vitamins with the sun’s rays and its structural differences.
 For example, face skin heals much better than shoulder skin does.
 An entire medical specialty, dermatology, focuses on skin’s characteristics and its related parts including hair and nails.

 In this post I’ll address the three stages of hair growth.
 Why?
 Because, quite honestly, we fear losing it.
 If we understand its stages of growth, we can better comprehend the medical treatment’s recovery process.

 Everyone’s heard the expression “My cat (or my dog) is shedding” with reference to loose hair we find on clothes, cushions or flooring surfaces.

 Shedding is in fact a characteristic of mammals but unlike animals, we humans don’t depend on our hair to stay warm.
 We see actor Hugh Jackman as Wolverine with a steady amount of hair in each successive film yet his hairline may be diminishing every year.

 Hair Growth Stage by Stage